johnniecosmos/EthereumBridge/README.md

 need an extra step done by the leader - broadcasting the signed transaction.
 The difference is due to how multisig is implemented on the different networks.

-On the SCRT side each pair of assets (e.g. ETH<->secretETH) is managed by are 2 secret contracts.
+On the SCRT side each pair of assets (e.g. ETH<->secretETH) is managed by 2 secret contracts.
 The first is the SNIP-20 contract itself, which manages the token.
 This is the contract that a user will interact with to manage his token.
-That way for the user there is no difference between a bridged asset, and any other SNIP-20 asset (secret-secret, for instance)
+That way, from the user's perspective, there is no difference between a bridged asset, and any other SNIP-20 asset (secret-secret, for instance).

 In the future the bridge may also scale to other networks beyond Ethereum